List of tallest buildings in Edmonton: 2000s–present

 The 2000s saw a gradual resumption in high-rise construction, such as the residential towers One River Park and The Century in 2005, and The Jasper Properties in 2006.
 Icon II was completed in 2010, the first building to reach a height of 100 m (328 ft) since 1990, and continuing the increasing presence of residential high-rises downtown.
 It was soon followed by Epcor Tower, serving as the new headquarters of EPCOR Utilities, and the office skyscraper overtook Manulife Place as the city's tallest building in 2011.

 Throughout the 2010s, Edmonton's skyline expanded significantly towards the northwest of downtown.
 In particular, the development of Ice District, centered around a new home arena for the Edmonton Oilers, Rogers Place, formed a new peak in the relatively flat skyline.
 The first skyscraper in the district to be built was Edmonton Tower in 2016.
 The second, JW Marriott Edmonton, is a mixed-use building with residential and hotel components.
-It became the city's tallest building when it topped out in the end of 2017, at a height of 192 m (630 ft).
-However, the building would only hold the title for less than a year, as Stantec Tower topped out in 2018 at a height of 250.9 m (823 ft).
+It became the city's tallest building when it topped out in the end of 2017, at a height of 191 m (627 ft).
+However, the building would only hold the title for less than a year, as Stantec Tower topped out in 2018 at a height of 248.9 m (816 ft).
 Housing the headquarters of consulting firm Stantec, it is remains the tallest building in Canada outside of Toronto.
 The new Walterdale Bridge across the North Saskatchewan River was completed in 2017, and is now often pictured with the skyline when viewed from the south.

 Residential high-rises have also expanded the scope of the skyline.
-The Pearl, built in 2014 along Japser Avenue, became the tallest building in the neighbourhood Wîhkwêntôwin (then known as Oliver) upon completion.
+The Pearl, built in 2014 along Jasper Avenue, became the tallest building in the neighbourhood Wîhkwêntôwin (then known as Oliver) upon completion.
 Directly to its north, Citizen on Jasper was completed in 2024.
 Other residential developments such as The MacLaren (2019) and Glenora Park (2022) have brought the skyline towards the western end of Jasper Avenue, where it meets the river valley.
 The Parks, a two-tower residential complex, is planned to be built in between downtown and Wîhkwêntôwin, connecting the skyline further; the first tower was completed in 2024.
 The skyline has also grown southwards towards River Valley Victoria with high-rises such as The Hendrix (2016), The Augustana (2016), and The View (2024).
 Two new high-rises have been built near the University of Alberta in the 2020s: Laurent, a 20-story student housing tower in 2023, and The Eleanor, a 30-floor residential tower in 2024.
 The buildings are connected at the base, forming the Garneau Project.
 Eleanor is currently the tallest building in Garneau.

 Edmonton passed a bylaw to upzone several areas of the city in 2025, allowing for taller buildings of up to 8 stories in certain residential neighbourhoods.